SwarnaKishore/modal-ai-chat/README.md

 Self-hosted Qwen chat app using Modal for GPU inference, vLLM for model serving, and Next.js for the web UI.

+## Screenshots

+Screenshots will be added after the UI is finalized.

+- Main chat view with sidebar history.
+- Streaming response with Markdown and copyable code blocks.

 ## What This Demonstrates

 - Streaming chat responses from a self-hosted open model.
 - A server-side Next.js API proxy that keeps Modal credentials out of the browser.
 - Modal GPU deployment with vLLM's OpenAI-compatible chat API.
-- Daily per-IP rate limiting.
+- Persistent daily per-IP rate limiting with Upstash Redis.
 - Cold-start-aware UX for serverless GPU inference.
 - System prompt editing for experimenting with model behavior.
+- Markdown rendering with copyable code blocks.
+- Local browser chat history with a ChatGPT-style sidebar.
-- Basic response timing: when the model started responding and when it finished.
+- Response timing that shows when the model started responding and when it finished.

 ## Architecture